14 August 2023 - We have included the following new Further Reading resource:

-This guidance discusses section 26, the defence exemption of FOIA, in detail and is written for use by public authorities.
-Read it if you have questions not answered in the Guide, or if you need a deeper understanding to help you apply this exemption in practice.
+This guidance discusses section 28 of FOIA (relations within the UK) in detail and is written for use by public authorities.
+Read it if you have questions not answered in the guide, or if you need a deeper understanding to help you apply this exemption in practice.

-- How should we apply the ‘neither confirm nor deny’ provisions?
+- How do we apply the neither confirm nor deny provisions?